 The Primus Trail Shoes are great for rough terrain while maintaining a lightweight, comfortable and breathable design with a sticky sole providing superior grip.

 Barefoot runners have a greater requirement for keeping their feet warm and dry as most minimalist running shoes provide very little protection in cold and wet conditions.
-This is especially challenging as we do not want to compromise minimalist standards.
+This can be particularly challenging for us as we do not want to compromise minimalist standards.
 We want to wear shoes that keep us dry and warm and still allow our feet to feel free to move as nature intended.
-Fortunately, more and more options are becoming available that support the barefoot style in cold and wet climates.

 Another option from Vibram is the V-Trek Insulated trail running shoe, which also offers water resistant protection with zero drop heel-to-toe ratio.
 The fleece lining combined with the wool and synthetic blend exterior upper will keep you warm and comfortable in all conditions.
 It also has a Megagrip rubber outsole for superior grip in both wet and dry conditions.

 If you want to continue to run in barefoot running shoes during the winter when it is cold and wet, the Merrell Vapor Glove Luna Leather is a good choice.
 It is not promoted as a waterproof running shoe but many barefoot runners say that it really helps to keep feet warm and dry in wet conditions.
 It has a soft, full grain leather upper and breathable mesh lining for a comfortable sock-like feel.
+I have a pair of these and I love them.
+Nice wide toe box and warm for those cold wet days.

 Another option from Merrell is the Merrell Trail Glove.
 It is also not promoted as a waterproof shoe but is a popular choice for barefoot runners in slippery, wet conditions.
 The Vibram outsole and trail protect pad offers underfoot protection and water resistance and with zero heel to toe ratio, it maintains minimalist standards.

-A waterproof option for the minimalist runner who likes a thicker outsole (25mm) is the Altra Lone Peak Low RSM.
+A waterproof option for the minimalist runner who likes a thicker outsole (25mm) is the Altra Lone Peak All-Wthr Low RSM.
 It has 0 mm heel to toe drop and a roomy toe box for a more natural running feel.
 It is lightweight, provides breathability, and has great traction over rough terrain.
 The RSM collection provides protection against rain, snow and mud!

 Vivobarefoot have another option for keeping your feet warm and dry during wet weather.
 It is the Vivobarefoot Primus Trail Winter FG.
 These vegan shoes are water resistant with a firm ground outsole and low-profile lugs designed for great traction on trails and slippery terrains.
 Get all the essential barefoot principles and allow your feet to move as nature intended with the best possible outdoor barefoot experience while keeping you dry and comfortable.